List of Shooto champions: Heavyweight Championship

+The weight limit was 100 kg (220.5 lb) prior to January 1, 2015.

 Records

 Most wins in title bouts

 The following includes all fighters with four or more championship and/or interim championship title wins.

 Most consecutive title defenses

-The following includes all Bellator champions who were able to consecutively defend their title three times or more.
+The following includes all Shooto champions who were able to consecutively defend their title three times or more.
 Fighters with the same number of title defenses are listed chronologically.

 Multi-division champions

 Fighters who have won championships in multiple weight classes.
 Tournament champions are not included.

 By nationality

 The following include championship title holders by nationality.